5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 }
 ```

-Take note of the *objAcquisitionBaseUrl* prefix URL for pushing the media objects to, e.g.:
+Take note of the *objIngestBaseUrl* prefix URL for pushing the media objects to, e.g.:
 ```bash
 push_prefix_url="http://127.0.0.1:33945/"
 ```

-Then we can send objects to be packaged and sent via the multicast channel (sequence steps 9 and 10).
+Then we can send objects to be packaged and sent via the multicast MBS Session (sequence steps 9 and 10).
 For example to send the `meson.build` file from the rt-mbs-transport-function repository that was cloned earlier we perform an HTTP PUT of the file to a URL with the prefix we remembered earlier:
 ```bash
 curl -H 'Content-Type: text/plain' -X PUT --data-binary @"${HOME}/rt-mbs-transport-function/meson.build" "${push_prefix_url}example/path/to/object.txt"
 ```